huggingface/transformers/docs/source/en/tasks/idefics.md

 [[open-in-colab]]

-While individual tasks can be tackled by fine-tuning specialized models (see Task Guides docs), an alternative approach that has recently emerged and gained popularity is to use large models for a diverse set of tasks without fine-tuning.
+While individual tasks can be tackled by fine-tuning specialized models, an alternative approach that has recently emerged and gained popularity is to use large models for a diverse set of tasks without fine-tuning.
 For instance, large language models can handle such NLP tasks as summarization, translation, classification, and more.
 This approach is no longer limited to a single modality, such as text, and in this guide, we will illustrate how you can